zaiisao/Documentation/en/Voice/start_call_audio_ios.md

 ---
-title: Start a Call
+title: Start a Voice Call
 description:
 platform: iOS
-updatedAt: Fri Mar 20 2020 09:27:27 GMT+0800 (CST)
+updatedAt: Fri Mar 20 2020 08:39:48 GMT+0800 (CST)
 ---
-# Start a Call
+# Start a Voice Call
-Use this guide to quickly start a basic video call demo with the Agora Video SDK for iOS.
+Use this guide to quickly start a basic voice call with the Agora Voice SDK for iOS.

-## Try the demo
+## Sample project

-We provide an open-source [Agora-iOS-Tutorial-Objective-C-1to1](https://github.com/AgoraIO/Basic-Video-Call/tree/master/One-to-One-Video/Agora-iOS-Tutorial-Objective-C-1to1)/[Agora-iOS-Tutorial-Swift-1to1](https://github.com/AgoraIO/Basic-Video-Call/tree/master/One-to-One-Video/Agora-iOS-Tutorial-Swift-1to1) demo project that implements the basic one-to-one video call on GitHub.
+We provide an open-source [Agora-iOS-Voice-Tutorial-Swift-1to1](https://github.com/AgoraIO/Basic-Audio-Call/tree/master/One-to-One-Voice/Agora-iOS-Voice-Tutorial-Swift-1to1) sample project that implements the basic one-to-one voice call on GitHub.
 You can try the demo and view the source code.

 ## Prerequisites